 4.4 Where any other person has been named in the appeal/complaint, at the discretion of the Visitor such other person may be advised regarding such elements of the decision as deemed necessary or appropriate in accordance with the principles of natural justice.

 4.5 A copy of the notification to the student and the report to the Vice-Chancellor will be held on a confidential file.
-The Vice-Chancellor may provide a copy of the advice or excerpt therefrom to the relevant Deputy-Vice-Chancellor(s), Executive Dean, Head of School, Course Coordinator, the Academic Registrar, other Director and/or such other officer(s) as may need to take action as a result of the decision.
+The Vice-Chancellor may provide a copy of the advice or excerpt therefrom to the relevant Provost, Deputy-Vice-Chancellor(s), Executive Dean, Head of School or equivalent, Course Coordinator, the Academic Registrar, other Director and/or such other officer(s) as may need to take action as a result of the decision.

 5.3 No charge or fee applies in respect of lodgement of any appeal/complaint addressed to the Visitor.

 1The National Code requires that an international student must lodge any such appeal within 20 working days of notification of the decision.

 2 Final decision under the Student Appeals Policy or Student Complaint Management Policy.